RETESTS – EVALUATING PROGRESS

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-This article discusses some of the best indicators I have found on a retest hair analysis to assess progress.
-Note that the hair must not be washed at the laboratory in order to produce accurate hair mineral readings, especially of the water-soluble elements such as calcium, sodium and potassium.
+Hare are the main mineral analysis indicators we use to indicate progress.
+Note that the hair must not be washed at the laboratory in order to produce accurate hair mineral readings.

 1. Any increase in the phosphorus level, up to about 16 mg%.
 The more the phosphorus increases, up to 16 mg%, the more reliable is this indicator.
 This means that an increase from 16 to 18 mg% is not significant, for example.